 2. Run a marathon (or a mile)

 Take inspiration from Elisha Nochomovitz.
-The 32-year-old Tolouse resident was supposed to run the Barcelona marathon in March, but when it was cancelled due to the coronavirus lockdown, he decided to take matters into his own hands.
+The 32-year-old Tolouse resident was supposed to run the Barcelona marathon, but when it was cancelled due to the coronavirus lockdown, he decided to take matters into his own hands.
 Nochomovitz ran an estimated 6,000 laps on his balcony, totalling 26 miles, in a challenge that took him six hours and 48 minutes.
 If you have a balcony or a garden, consider setting yourself a running challenge and using GoFundMe to encourage friends and family to donate to a coronavirus fundraiser for the NHS.